jg-rp/liquid/docs/language/filters.md

 # Liquid Filters

 This page documents the standard filters built-in to Liquid.
-See [custom filters](../guides/custom-filters.md) for examples of how to write your own and the [liquid-extra](https://github.com/jg-rp/liquid-extra) project for some non-standard filters.
+See [custom filters](../guides/custom-filters.md) for examples of how to write your own and the [extra filter reference](../extra/filters.md) for some non-standard filters.

 :::info
 Some of the examples here are borrowed from [Shopify's Liquid documentation](https://shopify.github.io/liquid/).